Nursing Careers

 Making Connections

 Attend industry events — on and off-campus — and connect with popular professional organizations regionally and nationally.
 There are numerous professional associations in the nursing field.
+Professional associations host a variety of professional development, educational and networking events.
 See this full list of professional associations by specialty, state, and country.

 The most relevant associations include: